MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ### Block untrusted and unsigned processes that run from USB

 With this rule, admins can prevent unsigned or untrusted executable files from running from USB removable drives, including SD cards.
-Blocked file types include:

-* Executable files (such as .exe, .dll, or .scr)
+Blocked file types include executable files (such as .exe, .dll, or .scr)
-* Script files (such as a PowerShell .ps, Visual Basic .vbs, or JavaScript .js file)

 This rule was introduced in:
 - [Windows 10, version 1803](https://docs.microsoft.com/windows/whats-new/whats-new-windows-10-version-1803)